iandrosov/sfdx-lex-knowledge-edit/README.md

 # sfdx-lex-knowledge-edit
-Salesforce DX project - Salesforce Lightning Knowledge component enables Community users to author or edit articles in Lightning Community.
+Salesforce DX project - Salesforce Lightning Knowledge component enables Community users to author or edit Knowledge articles in Lightning Community.

+This functionality is missing in standard features as of Winter 19.

 ## Dev, Build and Test